 So there’s nothing like a adding a pop of colour on your body, or on your cheeks and lips to add a touch of radiance.

-If you love bright blues, then wear them.
+If you love jade, wear it.
+Bright blues, then wear them.
 Love Fuschia?
 Buy a gorgeous blouse and team it with white pants.